 Building A Target List of Colleges.
 Creating a target list of schools begins with self-knowledge.
 If you don't know who you are and what you are seeking, it can be difficult to know which colleges best meet your needs and preferences.
 Next we consider using a "cluster" approach to identifying 3-5 colleges that are a good fit academically, socially, and financially.
 Finally, we will explore the College Board's search tool as a means of broadening (or narrowing!) the list of prospective schools.

 Parent sessions reviewing the college admissions and financial aid processes are available.
+Dates will be announced.